Amazon DynamoDB is a fully managed non-relational (NoSQL) database service that provides fast and predictable performance with seamless scalability.

-Instructor: 0:00 In order to start the todos in our app, we are going to need the database.
+Instructor: [0:00] In order to store the todos in our app, we are going to need a database.
 For that, we are going to use Amazon DynamoDB.
-DynamoDB is a fast and flexible NoSQL database for any scale.
+Amazon DynamoDB is a secure, serverless, NoSQL database with limited scalability and consistent single-digit millisecond performance.
+There are two important factors here.